 And we can read (3.4) as saying "we need to show

 P ∨ Q → Q ∨ P".

 ?𝑡 is the name of the metavariable that the proof of this will be assigned to.

 So far the structure is the same as would be observed on a flat goal list structure.

-The idea is that everything above a horizontal line is a hypothesis (something that we have) and everything below is a target (something we want).
+The idea is that everything above a horizontal line is a hypothesis (something that we have) and everything below is a goal (something we want).

-When all of the targets are solved, we should have a valid proof of the original target.
+When all of the goals are solved, we should have a valid proof of the original goal.